 Congestion Management Pricing

-In accordance with congestion management principles, rates are raised when hourly traffic is consistently too heavy and there is a potential for traffic congestion.
+Rates are raised when hourly traffic is consistently too heavy and there is a potential for traffic congestion.
 Times when traffic volumes consistently reach a trigger point where traffic flow can become unstable are known as “super peak” hours.
 Given the capacity constraints during these hours, pricing is used to manage demand.
 When traffic volume falls, tolls may also be adjusted downward to stimulate demand.

 Once an hourly toll is adjusted, it is frozen for six months.
 This approach balances traffic engineering with good public policy.
 Other (non-super peak) toll prices are adjusted annually by inflation.

 Signs at each entry point display toll rates for travel on the entire 18 miles or the individual Orange or Riverside county sections.
 The rate displayed at the time of entry is the price charged.
 Current toll rate schedules

 Three Ride Free